Moving From Windows to the Cloud;

 A streamlined app structure with a minimum of necessary actions would improve the experience of using a TV remote.
 The labeling was also non-intuitive.

 Removing the navigation when not in use would maximize the screen real estate and place focus on the task at hand.

 Using medium-fidelity thumbnails, all features of the app were mapped out, discussed, debated and further streamlined to allow the user to access all functions as easily and clearly as possible.

-The decision to build in Google’s Android operating system moved us to design our solution using Google’s Material Design system.
-Working closely within their UI pattern recommendations we created a brand-focused look for the customer while remaining true to the platform.
+The decision to build in Google’s Android operating system allowed us to design our solution using Google’s Material Design system.
+Working closely within their system, we had access to a large set of layout and interaction patterns that had already been tested and adopted by users.